 The learners will identify how the human characteristics of place such as ways of earning a living, shelter, clothing, food, and activities are based upon geographic location.

 This is the main standard I focus on during the unit…adapting to geographic locations.
 Why did they build teepees instead of a more permanent structure?
 Why were totem poles important to the Northwest tribes?
 How did the Native Americans learn to find clothing, shelter, and food?
 Why didn’t the Woodland tribes make homes from clay?
 These are all answered during our unit.
 And the learners have a full understanding of how each tribe adapted to its weather, climate, and resources.

 The learners will understand similarities and differences among people.

-Oh how different and how similar people all!
-All of the tribes found clothing, food, shelter and used their resources in amazing ways, yet many Native Americans were on their own.
-We all of the same needs, desires and problems not matter where we are from and your learners can see that from this unit.
+Oh, how different and how similar people all!
+All of the tribes found clothing, food, shelter and used their resources in amazing ways.
+Yet many Native Americans were on their own.
+We all of the same needs, desires, and problems no matter where we are from.
+And your learners can see that from this unit.

 Are you considering teaching a unit on Native American Indians to your learners?
 Check out the resources available in my Native American pack to help your unit be successful!